rdsea/iCOMOTSensors/scenarios/netops/CloudIngestorProvider/README.md

 #### usage
 Execute `python3 ingestor.py "kafka_broker_locations"`

-## Changes/Adaptation
+## Scenario changes/adaptation
 * Many different ways of ingestion can be implemented, e.g., using workflows and other techniques
 * Many different brokers and databases can be changed.
 For this new ingestion units must be implemented.